mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 This is very similar to the previous component we created.
 It will receive two props, `counter` and `total` from a container component.

 The next component will display the answer options.
-Create a file named `AnswerOption.js` in the *components* folder.
-And add the following JavaScript:
+Create a file named `AnswerOption.js` in the `components` folder and add the following:

 {% highlight text linenos %}
   import React from 'react';